 While the noodles are cooking, in a large sauté pan, cook all vegetables in 1 Tbs sesame oil over medium-high heat.
 The pan should be big enough to accommodate the noodles to mix it all together in the end.

-In a small bowl, whisk 1 Tbs sesame oil, soy sauce, vinegar, + garlic.
+In a small bowl, whisk the remaining 1 Tbs sesame oil with the soy sauce, vinegar, + garlic.

-When vegetables are just tender (I like a little crunch!) - add noodles and sauce.
+When vegetables are just tender - add noodles and sauce.
 Mix until heated through - about 2 minutes.

 Top with chives and sesame seeds.